cdsittampalam/documentation/docs/Partner API.md

 ------------

 * Become a developer on the Qredo network by [signing up for the Partner API](#sign-up-for-the-partner-api).
-* [Connect to the Partner API](#connect-to-the-partner-api) using an API key for use in the demo environment.
+* [Connect to the Partner API](#connect-to-the-partner-api) using an API key for use in your development environment.
 * Familiarise yourself with the API from these parts of the page: [API endpoints](#api-endpoints) and [quick-start guide](#quick-start-guide).
 * Refer to the [Reference Docs](https://api) to help you test and develop knowledge.
 * [Set up the Live](#set-up-live) environment once ready to Go-Live.